 Multi Agency Safeguarding Hub, 4th Floor, County Hall North (Parkside), Chart Way, Horsham, West Sussex, RH12 1XH

-If you have any special communication or access needs please contact our sensory teams.
+If you have any special communication or access needs contact our sensory teams.
 We can then discuss your situation with you in the most suitable way.

-We provide emergency cover outside normal office hours of 8.00am - 5.00pm Monday to Friday, covering evenings and overnight, weekends and bank holidays.
+We provide emergency cover outside normal office hours of 8.00am-5.00pm, Monday-Friday, covering evenings and overnight, weekends and bank holidays.

 3 How we decide who gets support